Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 3.54673in
    :height: 4.43662in

-Figure 19: property window allows to choose what IPF columns to use for drawing cylinders.
+Figure 19: Property window allows to choose what IPF columns to use for drawing cylinders.

 The z0 and z1 comboboxes will be used for the cylinder’s top and bottoms respectively.
 If the z1 column is not set, then points will be generated instead of cylinders.

-The “Label column” combobox allows choosing a combobox to be used for labels.
+The *Label column* combobox allows choosing a combobox to be used for labels.
 If not set, then no labels are shown.
 Otherwise the content of the selected column will be shown as a text label near the top of the column.